goethe-tcs/tcs.uni-frankfurt.de/content/projects/process.md

 ## Formalities

-If the project has not formally started yet, and we haven't heard from you in three weeks, then we may give the topic to another student.
-(Note that formally starting the project requires several people signing a form, or the project being officially registered with the examination office.)
+If we have not heard from you for 4 weeks and you have not officially registered the thesis project with the examination office, we assume you got disinterested and may give the topic to another student.

-Read the relevant paragraphs in the _Prüfungsordnung_ and make sure to follow the rules laid out therein:
+In case of a thesis project, make sure to read the relevant paragraphs in the _Prüfungsordnung_ (PO) and to follow the rules laid out therein:

-- § 35 in der PO für BSc Informatik 2019
+- § 35 in PO 2019 (BSc Computer Science)
-- § 25 in der PO für BSc Informatik 2012
+- § 25 in PO 2012 (BSc Computer Science)
-- § 34 in der PO für MSc Informatik 2019
+- § 34 in PO 2019 (MSc Computer Science)
-- § 35 in der PO für MSc Informatik 2015
+- § 35 in PO 2015 (MSc Computer Science)

 You will find your _Prüfungsordnung_ at the [examination office](https://www.uni-frankfurt.de/103337868/).